weaviate/weaviate-io/developers/contributor-guide/current/getting-started/suggesting-enhancements.md

 * **Include images, animated GIFs, or video links** that can be used to illustrate the steps or highlight the area of Weaviate that the suggestion relates to.
 * **Explain why this enhancement would be useful** to most Weaviate users.
 * Specify which **version of Weaviate** you're using.
 Check the version in your `docker-compose.yml` file.

-In order to get your requests into these prioritization meetings, make sure they are clearly written with details about what you’re trying to accomplish (Your use cases) , your current workaround (if you have one), what problems you’re having, and any other details that will help build a case for why this is an important request to you.

 ## Folder Structure